elastic/terraform-provider-ec/docs/resources/ec_deployment.md

 To set up multi-node Elasticsearch clusters, you can set single or multiple topology blocks, each one with a different `instance_configuration_id`.
 This is particularly relevant for Elasticsearch clusters with hot-warm topologies or Machine Learning.

-The optional `elasticsearch.topology` block supports the following settings:
+The optional `elasticsearch.topology` block supports the following arguments:

 * `instance_configuration_id` - (Optional) Default instance configuration of the deployment template.
 To change it, use the [full list](https://www.elastic.co/guide/en/cloud/current/ec-regions-templates-instances.html) of regions and deployment templates available in ESS.